Stability Analysis in N dimensional Gravitational collapse with equation of state: Introduction

-In recent years, special attention is given to higher dimensional gravitational collapse since the development in string theory indicate that gravity may be a higher dimensional interaction \cite{RS}.
+In recent years, special attention is given to higher dimensional gravitational collapse since the development in string theory suggest that gravity may be a higher dimensional interaction \cite{RS01}-\cite{RS-02}.
 Hence, it would be interesting to know the status of CCC in higher dimensional spacetime.
-These studies may help in possible appropriate mathematical formulation of the conjecture or assist in providing any possible proof of CCC {\cite{Bkk}}.
-N. Dadhich et.al. have studied spherically symmetric collapse of fluid with non-vanishing radial pressure in higher dimensional space-time with equation of state $p_{r} =k \rho$ through construction of the root equation governing the nature (BH versus NS) of the central singularity \cite{DSD}.
+These studies may help in possible appropriate mathematical formulation of the conjecture or assist in providing any possible proof of CCC {\cite{Bkk}}-\cite{GSS}.

+N. Dadhich et.al. \cite{DSD} have studied spherically symmetric collapse of fluid with non-vanishing radial pressure in higher dimensional space-time with equation of state $p_{r} =k \rho$ through construction of the root equation governing the nature (BH versus NS) of the central singularity.

 However, all of the initial data is not independent, so it poses a question, which initial data set shall evolve into a NS as a result of gravitational collapse?
 Further, having a NS for certain initial data set is not enough because if it looses its characteristic for small perturbation in the neighbourhood of that data set then the NS is not serious enough to challenge cosmic censorship conjecture \cite{rp}.
-Therefore, the all important question is that, ``is the NS developed from certain initial data set a stable one?''.
-We study this behaviour of NS using definitions of stability and genericity following Abraham and Marsden \cite{Irajm,Isbsrvs}.
+Therefore, the all important question is that, ``{\it{is the NS developed from certain initial data set a stable one}}?''.
+We study this behaviour of NS using characterization of stability with respect to initial data following Abraham and Marsden \cite{Irajm}-\cite{Isbsrvs} .